TheM1ddleM1n/HTMLSnakeGame/README.md

 - Responsive controls using arrow keys
 - Score tracking
 - Game over detection (GAME OVER!)
+- new leaderboard tracking
+- press space for pause
+- mobile friendly

 ## How to Play HTMLSnakeGame?